T. rex walked the earth 65 million years ago and lived for 16-18 years.

 MOR.555 is the second largest and most complete T.rex skeleton ever found.

-It is 65 million years since T.rex actually walked the earth, but the Museum’s new acquisition will bring people as close as possible to appreciating the scale and power of the real thing.
-The cast has been taken from one of the most complete T.rex specimens in the world, which is held in the Museum of the Rockies.
+It is 65 million years since T. rex actually walked the earth, but our T. rex brings people as close as possible to appreciate the scale and power of the real thing.
+The cast has been taken from one of the most complete T. rex specimens in the world, which is held in the Museum of the Rockies.

-Our T.rex is a cast of a specimen that was found in 1988 by rancher Kathy Wankel at Hall Creek, Montana.
+Our T. rex is a cast of a specimen that was found in 1988 by rancher Kathy Wankel at Hell Creek, Montana.
 The specimen was excavated by a team from the Museum of the Rockies, led by palaeontologist Jack Horner, and given the number MOR 555.
-The skeleton is 85% complete, including the skull and the first complete T.rex forelimb.
+The skeleton is 85% complete, including the skull and the first complete T. rex forelimb.

-The T.rex is now on display at the Museum of the Rockies in Bozeman, Montana.
-Find out more about the discovery of the T.rex in paleontologist Jack Horner's blog post When T.rex rocked in Montana!
+The T. rex is now on display at the Museum of the Rockies in Bozeman, Montana.
+Find out more about the discovery of the T. rex in palaeontologist Jack Horner's blog post When T. rex rocked in Montana!